-1.1 A program is designed to meet the needs of the school.

-1.2 The professional school counselor demonstrates positive interpersonal relationships with students.
+- 1.1 A program is designed to meet the needs of the school. - 1.2 The professional school counselor demonstrates positive interpersonal relationships with educational staff.

-1.3 The professional school counselor demonstrates positive interpersonal relationships with educational staff.
+1.3 The professional school counselor demonstrates positive interpersonal relationships with parents or guardians.

-1.4 The professional school counselor demonstrates positive interpersonal relationships with parents or guardians.
+1.4 The professional school counselor demonstrates positive interpersonal relationships with